 Distinguished Researcher Award

 Given to members who have made continuous significant contributions to clinical neurophysiological, NM, or MSK research.

 Honors nonmembers who have given distinguished service to the AANEM.

-Granted to nonmember physicians or scientific investigators who are major contributors to the field of electrodiagnosis, neurophysiology, neuromuscular, or musculoskeletal disease by virtue of teaching, research, and scholarly publications.
+Granted to nonmember physicians or scientific investigators who are major contributors to the field of EDX, neurophysiology, NM, or MSK disease by virtue of teaching, research, and scholarly publications.

 Honors forward-thinking members for designing and developing products, services, or processes to enhance patient care and/or transform the quality of patient care delivery through technology and innovation (e.g. software connecting patients to caregivers; quality initiative that reduces complications or enhances optimal care; development of a new diagnostic tool, medication, testing device, etc.).